dtantsur/rust-openstack/README.md

 Version](https://img.shields.io/crates/v/openstack.svg)](https://crates.io/crates/openstack)

 The goal of this project is to provide a simple API for working with OpenStack clouds.
-This is an early work-in-progress, don't expect too much of it.
+It is still work-in-progress, so many bits are not implemented.

 Documentation: [master](https://dtantsur.github.io/rust-openstack/openstack/),
 [latest release](https://docs.rs/openstack/),